-In response to current testing limitations due to COVID-19, MBA applicants for summer and fall 2020 who can demonstrate strong verbal and quantitative skills through their professional experience and/or academic record may request test alternative consideration.
-Candidates do not need to meet the test alternative criteria below to be considered for summer or fall 2020.
+In response to current testing limitations due to COVID-19, the Regynald G. Washington Master of Global Hospitality Management has implemented a test optional admissions review process for fall 2020.
+Applicants who can demonstrate strong verbal and quantitative skills through their professional experience and/or academic record may request test alternative consideration.
+For fall 2020 only, candidates do not need to meet the alternative criteria specified in the “Test Scores” section below.

 We offer flexibility in the way you help us understand your strength as an applicant.
 Alternatives to submitting a GMAT or GRE score as part of your application are available.
 Learn more about your options »

 There are many ways you can demonstrate your readiness for graduate study.
 For that reason, we offer flexibility in the way you help us understand your strength as an applicant.
-For the Robinson MBA program, the following alternatives to submitting a GMAT or GRE test score are available.
+For the Robinson Master of Global Hospitality Management program, the following alternatives to submitting a GMAT or GRE test score are available.